 In the formulation of this standard, assistance has been derived from the following publications:

-American Society of Civil Engineers (ASCE) (2011) "Blast protection of buildings."
-ASCE/SEI 59-11, Reston, VA.
+American Society of Civil Engineers (ASCE) (2011) "Blast protection of buildings" ASCE/SEI 59-11, Reston, VA.

-DoD (2008) "Structures to resist the effects of accidental explosions."
-Report No UFC-3-340-02, US Department of Defence, Washington, DC.
+DoD (2008) "Structures to resist the effects of accidental explosions" Report No. UFC-3-340-02, US Department of Defence, Washington, DC.

-American Society of Civil Engineers (ASCE).
-(2010) "Design of blast-resistant buildings in petrochemical facilities."
-Task Committee on Blast-Resistant Design of the Petrochemical Committee of the Energy Division of ASCE, Reston, VA.
+American Society of Civil Engineers (ASCE) (2010) "Design of blast-resistant buildings in petrochemical facilities" Task Committee on Blast-Resistant Design of the Petrochemical Committee of the Energy Division of ASCE, Reston, VA.

-Canadian Standards Association (CSA).
-(2012).
-"Design and assessment of buildings subjected to blast loads."
-S850-12, Canada.
+Canadian Standards Association (CSA) (2012) "Design and assessment of buildings subjected to blast loads" S850-12, Canada.

-This standard contributes to the UN Sustainable Development Goal 9: ‘Industry, Innovation and Infrastructure’, particularly its target to develop quality, reliable, sustainable and resilient infrastructure, and also promote inclusive and sustainable industrialization.
+This standard contributes to the United Nations Sustainable Development Goal 9: ‘Industry, Innovation and Infrastructure’, particularly its target to develop quality, reliable, sustainable and resilient infrastructure, and also promote inclusive and sustainable industrialization.